algorandfoundation/beaker/blog/blog.md

 Full Docs are [here](https://algorand-devrel.github.io/beaker/html/index.html).

-Taking the above issues, lets see how Beaker helps.
+Let's see how Beaker solves our problems.

 ## Code Organization

-Beaker provides standard way to organize code using a class to encapsulate functionality.
+Beaker provides a standard way to organize code by using a class to encapsulate functionality.

 ```py
 from beaker import Application, external